dottjt/plastic/chapters/04-depression.md

 ### Weed

 Abdula's Potato.
-A black papermache cable.
+Papier-mâché cables.
 The desk which swore.
-Rows of disposable coffee cups protest and form unions in favour of improved recycle times.
-The cameo floor lamp brims a surly mustard green, dribbling sautéed light across a landscape of twaddled fortunes.
+The distant protest of disposable coffee cups, forming unions in favour of improved recycle times.
+The cameo floor lamp brimming a surly mayonnaise-green, dribbling sautéed light across a parsley landscape of twaddled fortunes.
 The allure of creep.
-The dried husk of a once-thriving pot plant, utterly cremated by the inaugural toxicity of it's environment.
-A plume of mould gathers in presumptuous ways, infecting the wooden draw handles containing all sorts of grim.
-A porno stolen from an internet cafe.
+The dried husk of a once-thriving plant, utterly cremated by the inaugural toxicity of it's environment.
+A plume of mould gathers in presumptuous ways, infecting the wooden handles containing all sorts of grim.
+A raunchy porno stolen from an internet cafe.
 A souless reminder of youth.
-I wanted to feel invalid.
-My emotions turned to mush, recycled and thrown into a tumbler for further obfuscation.
+Perhaps I simply wanted to feel invalid.
+To feel my emotions pulverised to mush, recycled and thrown into a tumbler for further obfuscation.
 Pantyhose smoke.
+Languid heave.

-Perhaps weed wasn't entirely necessary for my survival, although my brain certainlydidn't know otherwise.
+Perhaps weed wasn't entirely necessary for my survival, although my brain certainly didn't know any better.
 As far as it was concerned, drugs were an entirely necessary addition to my existence, perhaps even compromising of existence itself, inflating the insular hope which clouded my lungs and left me in an a glaze of fine China.
 I don't remember when I first started smoking weed, only that it was a tradition which had relegated itself to weekends.
 First you gain sentience.
 Then you inhale.
-Then you disperse, packing the sucker as hard as you can until your lungs collapse and you find yourself chewing the hard excess of dopamine for weeks on end.

-I safely kept my weed in a glass-jar amongst all the , and I always used a bong.
-A modified Gatorade bottle, stitched together with cut government piping.
+Then you disperse, packing the sucker as hard as you can until your lungs collapse and you find yourself chewing on the hard excess of dopamine for weeks on end.
+I safely kept my weed in a glass-jar next to a modified Gatorade bottle, stitched together with cut government piping and a patch of aluminium foil.
+I grind the weed and I put my headphones on.
+It's looks like we're gold again.

+The study was never a particularly theraputic room.
+In front of me, a diptych screenprint of an flourescent orange revolver, captured in various shades of parralax aberration.

+Above me hung a 1957 issue of the American flag, 48 stars, .

 Usually my plan was to buy as much as much junk as possible from the supermarket.
 We're talkin' polyvinyl sticks.
 White-label lasagna.
 Cheesy cowboy stringers.
 Ballistic adhesive.
 Those fizzy fucks.
 All variations of sugary goodness, to be packed into tight tubes for convenience, and blasted into the confines of my pores so that not a single cell of my vital organs would survive the impending failure of my arteries in a synaptic whiplash of nerve damage.
 I would then proceed to purge so I could consume more.
 I soon discovered that I would enjoy the feeling of purging more than I did eating, which lead me to eat even more, so I could purge more often.
 I suppose I consoled in the fact that you always knew you were going to feel better post-purge.
 Epicurean catharticism, dressed in an acidic bile of good-will.
 The blessings of the pope upon thee.

-I grind the weed

-I put on my headphones and we're gold again.

 ## Scene 2 END